danielphilip2018/DanielP_BlueStampPortfolio/index.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/t34ZnVvarjQ" title="Daniel P. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My main project for these 6 weeks is a Floor Cleaning Robot.
 The idea is that the robot can clean a room by towing a vacuum while avoiding obstacles, ultimately cleaning the dust near corners and around the room while not moving or getting stuck with big objects.
 I also plan to make an extension of this, using data multiple ultrasonic sensors to create a map of the room which the robot can then intelligently clean.
 For my first milstone, I've created the physical robot itself and wired the numerous modules.
 For my first movements of the robot, I connected a Line Tracking Sensor that uses infrared and photoresistive sensors to keep the robot following a black line, which it does perfectly, except for a few scenarios.
 One of the main problems I faced was the wiring, as there are numerous modules and wires that must be connected on a small breadboard.
+I also found the logic of how it would know which way to turn a bit confusing at first.
 I expect it to be even more complex as I connect more modules, so I will have the rewire many parts to make it more efficient.
 I plan to finish the base project itself (line-tracking with obstacle avoidance) in the next 2-3 weeks, and then spend the rest of my time working on mapping out areas intelligently.

 # *Schematics*